rrama08/rrama08.github.io/architecture/arch_sprint.md

 First half of the day should be focused on creating a presentation of the architecture using all the material created from 4 days of discussion.
 One of the team members who have good presentation building skills should drive the creation of the presentation and the team should designate some one who will lead the presentation.
 Everyone contributes to the presentation.
 Some guidelines:
 * Keep the slides to a maximum of 10 slides
 * Use big fonts and plenty of pictures
 * Favor simplicity instead of exhaustiveness.
-Address details in questions and answers and use the Architecture story to answer questions.
+Address details in questions and answers and use the product architecture story to answer questions.

 The Second half of the day should be reserved for the pre-scheduled presentation.
-All questions and answers should be scribed into a Q&A Section of the Product Story for later use and clarity.
+All questions and answers should be scribed into a Q&A Section of the product architecture story for later use and clarity.
 The team should feel accomplished after an exhaustive 5 day process and should feel a sense of complete expertise of the system and the approach used to build the system.

 ## After the Architecture Immersion Sprint